 Move students and staff to specifically identified basement or lower level rooms.
 Interior hallways may be used as an alternative.
 Close all doors leading into hallways to minimize flying glass.
 All people must assume the duck, cover, and hold position on the ground.
 Shut down all utility systems to the building (gas and electricity are the priorities).
 Shelter-in-place to protect from fall-out if blast is far enough away.
 Keep students and staff inside buildings.
 Notify parents of students as to the status, including instructions on how/where/when to pick up children if they are evacuated.
 Permit parents to pick up their children only after cleared to do so by public safety authorities.
 Schools may wish to utilize the School Closure/Early Release Notification Checklist in Appendix C, which can be customized to meet each school's needs.
-If the s school is the target of the blast: Evacuate to pre-designated off-site location .
-Make e sure to have a pre-determined site for student relocation, as well as a family reunification procedure (see u In the event of a fallen aircraft on or near school grounds, teachers/staff should implement shelter-in-place procedures.
-If a school building is involved in the crash, evacuation procedures should be implemented.
-Relocation procedures may also need to be enacted (see Chapter 6.1 for more information on Relocation).
-Do not attempt to assist at the crash site.
-The primary responsibility of school personnel is for the safety of staff and students.
+If the so chool is the target of the blast: Evacuate to pre-designated off-site location .

+^{} Make sure to have a pre-determined site for student relocation, as well as a family reunification procedure (see Chapter 6.1 for more information on Relocation and Reunification).